MohamedAkeelK/api-project/README.md

 ]
 ```

-## Things that i learned

-- file cant be empty when writing to it. add curly braces to fix.

 ## Errors I got

-- error: "Query was already executed
+- error: "Query was already executed"
+- occured when trying to get users by gender,
 - was able to fix using

 ```js
 .clone().catch(function(err){ console.log(err)});
 ```

+- fs.writeFile() wouldnt allow me to write to an empty file.
+  - added an empty object to fix.